 Brown Butter Zucchini MuffinsJump to Recipe

 Epicurious has this pretty funny series where they ask 50 people to try a basic cooking task.
-They recently posted on making brown butter and most people got pretty close to something that could be used in baking!
+A few years ago they posted on making brown butter and most people got pretty close to something that could be used in baking!
 The video also includes a really great walkthrough on making it for real, so that’s worth a watch as well.

 But brown butter isn’t hard to make at all and you can sneak it into a million baked goods and instantly make them better – like these zucchini muffins!
 Sure, zucchini muffins are delicious, especially this time of year when zucchini is essentially free, but add some brown butter to it and BOOM – dividends.

-So, these are delicious – tender, with a crackly coarse sugar crust, and hard to screw up honestly.
-Make them and share them with ten people you love (keep two for your damn self).
+So, these are delicious – tender, with a crackly coarse sugar crust, and hard to screw up – honestly.
+Make them and share them with a few people you love (keep some for your damn self).